Dakota-Vikdal/Dakota-Vikdal/README.md

 - 🌱 I’m currently learning how to develop web applications that are brilliant and useful.

-- 👯 I’m looking to collaborate on web development baby!
+- 👯 I’m looking to collaborate on web development.
 If anyone has an idea that they'd like to work with someone on, please feel free to message me on my linkedin and/or my email.

 - 💬 Ask me about anything pertaining to Python and Flask!
 The more we ask the more we know.